-Home Help for families Information & Advice Benefits & money Benefits & tax credits Tax credits
+Home Help for families Information & advice Benefits & tax credits Benefits you might be entitled to Tax credits

 There are two types of tax credit payments:

-The government is in the process of replacing tax credits with the new Universal Credit.
+The government is in the process of replacing tax credits with Universal Credit.

-It is no longer possible to make a new claim for tax credits as most new claimants are expected to claim Universal Credit instead.
+It is no longer possible to make a new claim for tax credits.
+Most new claimants must claim Universal Credit instead.

 Existing tax credits claimants can stay on this benefit for the time being.
-If you are already on Child Tax Credit and you or a partner start to work, you can also have Working Tax Credit payments added onto your existing child tax credit award.
-This is seen as a review of an existing tax credit claim rather than a new claim which would trigger a Universal credit claim.
+If you are already on Child Tax Credit and you or a partner start work, you can have Working Tax Credit payments added onto your Child Tax Credit award.
+This counts as a review of an existing tax credit claim, rather than a new claim.

-Child Tax Credit is paid to families who have at least one dependent child.
-This means a child aged under 16 or a 16-19 year old who is in certain types of education or training.
+Child Tax Credit is for families who have at least one dependent child.
+This means a child under 16 or a 16-19 year old who is in certain types of education or training.

-If you have children, you qualify if your income is low enough and:
+If you have children, you qualify if your income is low enough and either:

 However, a couple with children need only work 16 hours per week between them if:

-If you don’t have children, you qualify if your income is low enough and you work 30 hours a week (16 hours if you are disabled or over 60).
+If you don’t have children, you qualify if your income is low enough and you work 30 hours a week.
+(This goes down to 16 hours if you are disabled or over 60).

 Childcare costs can be included only for:

-Both tax credits are paid by HM Revenue.
-To speak to them about your tax credits award call 0345 300 3900.
+HM Revenue pays both tax credits.
+To speak to them about your tax credits award, call 0345 300 3900.

-Make sure that you explain why you think the overpayment was caused by HMRC and any steps you took to contact HMRC.
+Make sure that you explain why you think the overpayment was caused by HMRC.
+Also explain any steps you took to contact HMRC.

 You can also ask HMRC not to recover some or all of the overpayment if this would cause you hardship.